-- both counterparties delegate on a single third party; - both counterparties delegate on two different third parties; - all the examples below will be compatible with any of the possibilities above in case the two counterparties do not report directly: following the principle of avoiding duplication and ensuring reporting, ESMA is favourable to centralised reporting (i.e. by the venue in which a non-OTC has been concluded or by the CCP in which it is being cleared); however, this should be always a matter of agreement by the counterparties, based on voluntary delegation arrangements; - since the obligation to report lies always on the counterparties to a trade, whenever a third party is performing that function through a previous agreement (on behalf of one or both counterparties), it shall ensure that all relevant data are provided by the counterparties to fulfil the reporting obligation; - it is important to take into account that investment firms that provide investment services (like execution of orders or receipt and transmission of orders) do not have any obligation to report under EMIR unless they become a counterparty of a transaction by acting as principal: nothing prevents counterparties to a derivative to use an investment firm (as a broker) as a third party for TR reporting, but this is a general possibility in all cases, thus the examples below do not develop that possibility further. - the cases herein follow an operational perspective with a view to efficient reporting to TRs, rather than the exact legal structure and number of contracts within a derivatives transaction, notably ETDs.
-This is consistent with the approach taken in the Commission Delegated Regulation no. 148/2013 (notably Article 2 on cleared trades).
+- one counterparty delegates on a third party; - both counterparties delegate on a single third party; - both counterparties delegate on two different third parties; - all the examples below will be compatible with any of the possibilities above in case the two counterparties do not report directly: following the principle of avoiding duplication and ensuring reporting, ESMA is favourable to centralised reporting (i.e. by the venue in which a non-OTC has been concluded or by the CCP in which it is being cleared); however, this should be always a matter of agreement by the counterparties, based on voluntary delegation arrangements; - since the obligation to report lies always on the counterparties to a trade, whenever a third party is performing that function through a previous agreement (on behalf of one or both counterparties), it shall ensure that all relevant data are provided by the counterparties to fulfil the reporting obligation; - it is important to take into account that investment firms that provide investment services (like execution of orders or receipt and transmission of orders) do not have any obligation to report under EMIR unless they become a counterparty of a transaction by acting as principal: nothing prevents counterparties to a derivative to use an investment firm (as a broker) as a third party for TR reporting, but this is a general possibility in all cases, thus the examples below do not develop that possibility further. - the cases herein follow an operational perspective with a view to efficient reporting to TRs, rather than the exact legal structure and number of contracts within a derivatives transaction, notably ETDs.
+This is consistent with the approach taken in the Commission Delegated Regulation no. 148/2013 as amended by the Commission Delegated Regulation 2017/104 (notably Article 2 on cleared trades) under which the reference to the 'trading venue' should be interpreted in line with the clarifications provided in the ETDs Reporting Question 1(1).